Fintech Digital Marketing: How to Test Channels and Generate Leads

 Calculate your customer acquisition costs (CAC).

-Predict future revenue and growth.
+Predict future revenue and drive growth.

 2. Check your product-market fit.